leorawe/d8-role-notices/README.md

 ## Set up a Block to Show the Notices
 Simple set up for a block that can appear anywhere in the block system.

+### v1.0
+Just the basics - get the Controller to work

+### v1.1
+There is now a form that takes in textarea input information based on role.
+It gets displayed in a block.
+The information is saved via State -- not yet using services (nor configuration).

+### v1.2
+Not available yet - but this will use a service.